-Preserving plums is a worthwhile activity — especially if you have a plum tree in your backyard!
-We’ll show you how to dry, freeze and preserve plums as jams and sauces.
+Preserving plums is a great way to enjoy these tasty fruits for longer — especially if you have a plum tree in your backyard!
+We’ll show you how to freeze plums, how to dry them, and how to preserve fresh plums as jams and sauces.

 What You Should Know before Preserving Plums